Tushar-bioinfo/learning-bioinformatics/_posts/2025-08-12-Perceptron-playground.md

 But — as I quickly learned — it’s also the perfect example of why we sometimes need more than just a straight line.

 > What is a Perceptron?
-Think of it as a single neuron in a brain-inspired network: it takes in input features → multiplies them by weights → adds a bias → and runs the sum through a step function to decide between two classes.{: .prompt-info }
+Think of it as a single neuron in a brain-inspired network: it takes in input features → multiplies them by weights → adds a bias → and runs the sum through a step function to decide between two classes.
+{: .prompt-info }

 ---